PitchapaSaelim/Have-A-Night-Day/INSTALL.md

             ```
             ...\> py manage.py runserver
             ```
-            * Terminal window will shows like this:
+            * Terminal window will show like this:
                 ```
                 Watching for file changes with StatReloader
                 Performing system checks...